Reel life: The mesmerizing saga of "56 Up" | WSGW 790 AM & 100.5 FM

 “Oh, he knows!”
 Nick replied.

-As he looks back, does he regret doing it?
+But, he says, the pain is worth it.
+Does he regret doing it?
 “No, I don’t.
 I mean, it’s interesting.
 I mean, you know, it would be kind of pathetic to opt out of it.
 Even if it’s painful, it’s interesting and it’s important.”

 Not all of them dislike the process.
-From the beginning, little Tony seemed to relish it.
+Little Tony Walker seemed to relish it.

 Tony at 7: “I wanna be a jockey when I go up!
 Yeah, I want to be a jockey when I grow up!”